Documentation Index

 Integrate Granola with Slack

 Setting up integration with Slack will allow you to share your notes directly to a Slack channel without leaving Granola.
-When you share a note to Slack, Granola posts a link to the note along with a short summary snippet.
+When you share a note to Slack, Granola posts a link to the note along with a summary of the note directly in the Slack message.
+Because this summary is part of the Slack message itself, changing the note’s sharing settings (for example, setting it to Private) does not remove or hide the summary text already posted in Slack.
 This integration supports sharing to channels only.- Find Slack in integrations settings

 - Connect your Slack workspace